 - 1. Climate the law governing operations that emit Greenhouse Gases (e.g. carbon trading) is addressed by Environment and Climate Change international guides, in respect of ESG: a.
 Is there any statutory duty to implement net zero business strategies; b.
 Is the use of carbon offsets to meet net zero or carbon neutral commitments regulated; c.
 Have there been any test cases brought against companies for undeliverable net zero strategies; d.
 Have there been any test cases brought against companies for their proportionate contribution to global levels of greenhouse gases (GHGs)? - a.
 There is no general legal obligation in Germany to implement net-zero business strategies.
-However, according to the current proposal for a European Corporate Sustainability Due Diligence Directive (CSDDD), the new directive will provide that remuneration of company management shall be linked to the achievement of emission reduction targets (Art.
-15 (3) EU COM 2022/71 draft proposal).
-In addition, certain companies will have to establish a plan to ensure that their business strategy is compatible with limiting global warming to 1.5°C in accordance with the Paris Climate Agreement.
-The CSDDD will be applicable to: - Large EU companies (around 9,400 companies) with 1000 or more employees and a net 450 Mio EUR turnover worldwide. - Third country companies active in the EU with turnover threshold of 450 Mio.
-EUR generated in the EU. - No SMEs: Micro companies and SMEs are not concerned by the proposed rules.
-However, the proposal provides supporting measures for SMEs, which could be indirectly affected.
+However, the European Corporate Sustainability Due Diligence Directive (CSDDD) requires certain companies to adopt and implement a climate mitigation plan.
+This plan must align their business strategy with the transition to a sustainable economy and the 1.5°C target set by the Paris Agreement, including interim targets, decarbonization measures, and investment details (Art.
+22 EU Directive 2024/1760).
+Companies covered by existing EU reporting obligations are considered compliant with this requirement.
+The CSDDD has been in force since July 2024 and should be transposed into national law by July 2026.
+However, on February 26, 2025, the European Commission published a proposal for an Omnibus Simplification package.
+The regulation is intended to bundle the obligations of the Corporate Sustainability Reporting Directive (CSRD), the CSDDD, the Taxonomy Regulation and the Sustainable Finance Disclosure Regulation (SFDR).
+The aim of the Omnibus Simplification package is to reduce the bureaucratic burden on companies, especially SMEs.
+The European Parliament and the European Council will discuss the proposed regulation.
+Amendments are still possible during this process.
+The European Commission is planning to weaken the CSDDD to the effect that companies will have to draw up climate plans with implementation measures, but their actual implementation will no longer be mandatory. - In Germany and Europe, the use of carbon offsets to meet net zero or carbon neutral commitments is currently primarily regulated by the EU Emissions